PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/Facades.md

 It is important that the property *Facade* always returns the same object in order for the Runtime to function correctly.

 The Facade property should be implemented explicit for a simple reason.
-If our module should export more than one facade it would have two properties with the same name but different type.
+If our module exports more than one facade it would have two properties with the same name but different type.
 While this is not possible for implicit class members, explicit interface implementations do not cause any conflicts.

 ## Importing a facade

-Now that we have exported the facade we want to use it in another server module.
+Now that we have exported the facade, we want to use it in another server module.
 To do this our dependent module must reference the dependency module.
 In real world applications the facade interface will be located in a separate bundle library to reduce coupling of dependency and implementation.

 Steps: